 Today is a free day to relax and enjoy the many activities available in Queenstown.
 You will have the option of taking a jet boat safari on the Dart River into the spectacular high country, enjoy a boutique wine tour including Amisfield, visit Middle Earth on the Safari of the Scenes 4WD tour or perhaps take a helicopter sightseeing flight.
 This evening you are free to dine out at one of the many fine restaurants or al fresco cafés that are just a short walk from your hotel.

 Dramatic scenery today as we travel through to Wanaka and Lake Hawea before crossing the Haast Pass in the Mt Aspiring National Park to the rainforests of the West Coast.
 A stop is made at Fox Glacier in the Westland National Park before continuing to Franz Josef.
 The West Coast is a rugged and primeval region of rainforests, limestone gorges, glaciers and stunning scenery running alongside the Tasman Sea.
-A visit is made to the glacier and you will have the opportunity of taking a helicopter or light aircraft flight across the glacier against the backdrop of Mt Cook.
+A visit is made to the glacier and you will have the opportunity of taking a helicopter or light aircraft flight across the glacier against the backdrop of Mt Cook, a once in a lifetime experience when you visit New Zealand.
 In Franz Josef you will stay at the Scenic Hotel Franz Josef Glacier for 1 night.
 Breakfast and dinner included.

 Continue north through the scenic West Coast to Hokitika, renowned for its crafted greenstone jade jewellery.
 Join the TranzAlpine for one of the world’s great train journeys.
 Travel through deep gorges, river valleys and cross the spectacular snow-capped Southern Alps within the Arthur’s Pass National Park.
 Descend into the patchwork of colour that is the Canterbury Plains and on to Christchurch.
 Re-join your coach and enjoy an orientation tour en-route to your hotel.
 This evening you are free to dine out in one of the city’s many restaurants.
 In Christchurch you will stay at The George Hotel for 2 nights.
 Breakfast included plus special dinner on day 25.